 In summary, many technical and basic science issues remain before the promise offered by iPSC technology can be realized fully.
 So far, reprogramming has demonstrated a proof-of-principle, yet the process is currently too inefficient for routine clinical application.

 Potential therapeutic uses of our method

 Pluripotent stem cells have the potential to become research and clinical tools to understand and model diseases, develop and screen candidate drugs, and deliver cell-replacement therapy to support regenerative medicine.
 Reprogramming technology offers the potential to treat many diseases, including neurodegenerative diseases, cardiovascular disease, and amyotrophic lateral sclerosis (ALS).
-In theory, easily-accessible cell types (such as skin fibroblasts) could be biopsied from a patient and reprogrammed, effectively recapitulating the patient’s disease in a culture dish.
-Such cells could then serve as the basis for autologous cell replacement therapy.
-Because the source cells originate within the patient, immune rejection of the differentiated derivatives would be minimized.
 Yet while iPSCs have great potential as sources of adult mature cells, much remains to be learned about the processes by which these cells differentiate.